xChat/docker-humhub/README.md

 # docker-humhub

-Based on `adminrezo/docker-humhub` docker image
+Based on the latest ubuntu docker image at the time of build

 Humhub
 A social network without Big Brother